zhhc99/nvtuner/README.md

 When using NVTuner, please note the following:

+- **All Platform Users**:
+  - Each user's configuration files and services are managed independently.
 - **Windows Users**:
-  - Monitoring does not require administrator privileges, but adjusting GPU settings does require administrator privileges to run.
-  - Configuration files are located in the same directory as `nvtuner.exe`.
+  - Configuration files are located in `%APPDATA%/nvtuner`.
-  - If you **move the application**, you need to re-execute `Register Service` within the app for the service to work correctly.
+  - If you **move the nvtuner executable**, you must re-execute `Register Service` within the app to re-enable the service.
-  - **To Uninstall**: Start `nvtuner.exe` as administrator, execute `Remove Service` under `OC Profiles`, then delete all application files.
+  - **To Uninstall**: Start `nvtuner.exe` as administrator, execute `Remove Service` under `OC Profiles` to delete startup task, and then simply delete `nvtuner.exe` (and configuration files).
 - **Linux Users**:
+  - Configuration files are located in `~/.config/nvtuner/`.
   - Please run with `root` privileges: `sudo nvtuner`.
-  - Configuration files are located in `/etc/nvtuner/`.
   - Use your package manager to install and uninstall the application.
-The service will be cleaned automatically once uninstalled.
+The service will be cleaned automatically upon uninstallation.
   - For most users, it is recommended to enable the `nvidia-persistenced` service: `sudo systemctl enable --now nvidia-persistenced`.
 This service should be installed with your NVIDIA driver.
-Simply put, if this service is not enabled, your GPU configurations might automatically reset when the GPU is idle.

 ### Known Issues and Limitations

 - Adjusting sliders by dragging with the mouse does not adhere to the 15MHz step value.
 Use the arrow keys for precise adjustments.
 (This is a limitation of the upstream `FTXUI` library).
-- Linux support is tested on Fedora 42.
-Other distros are unsupported yet.
+- Linux support is tested on Fedora 42 / Fedora 43, and is expected to be compatible with other RedHat distros.
+Packaging is not yet available for other distros.

 Found a bug?
 [Feel free to open an issue!](https://github.com/zhhc99/nvtuner/issues)